These sense of hearing activities will help you explore the senses with children in a fun and interesting way.

 16. Draw Listening Pictures

-Learning to be an attentive listener is an important aspect of hearing for young children.
+Learning to be an attentive listener is an essential aspect of hearing development for young children.

 Give each child a blank sheet of paper with a pencil.
 Tell a story that includes directions for what they should draw on their papers, one step at a time.

-They can colour at the end after their basic pictures are drawn.
+They can colour their pictures once the basic drawings are complete.

 Here are some listen-and-draw ideas to get you started.

-Beyond hearing and auditory perception, a focus on each of the following is crucial to kids’ sensory development, either through planned activities or guided sensory play.
+Beyond hearing and auditory perception, focusing on each of the following is essential for children’s sensory development, whether through planned activities or guided sensory play.

 Check out the fun for each of these areas: